-This recipe is fairly simply and easy to put together.
+This recipe is fairly simple and easy to put together.
 You could leave off the French Fried Onions if you like.
 I might also try it with some shredded cheese the next time I make it.

-If you don’t have an oven proof skillet you could transfer the meat mixture to a 9×13 greased casserole dish and bake.
+If you don’t have an ovenproof skillet you could transfer the meat mixture to a 9×13 greased casserole dish and bake.

-** I have been informed that is technically a ‘Cottage Pie’ as it does not contain lamb… but you could make this with ground lamb if you like.
+** I have been informed that it is technically a ‘Cottage Pie’ as it does not contain lamb… but you could make this with ground lamb if you like.

 Shepherd’s Pie in a Skillet

 - 2-3 c.
 Mashed Potatoes

 - 2 T. all-purpose flour

 - 1 (10.5 ounce) can cream of mushroom soup

 - 1 pack Lipton dry onion soup mix